theProgrammingBox/FeedingNeuralNetwork/README.md

 ## Problems With This Design
 1. Can be a bit unstable with longer iterations and/or larger learning rates due to compounding changes.
-2. It requires a storage of the entire sequence of networks to train properly so bigger networks and longer iterations may cause storage issues resulting in a crash.
+2. It needs to store the entire sequence of networks to train properly so bigger networks and longer iterations may cause storage issues resulting in a crash.